 This is a clinic for patients at high risk for developing skin cancers, such as those patients who have had organ transplantation.

 The Inova Melanoma and Skin Cancer Center is dedicated to the advancement of treatment options which is why we offer our patients clinical trials.
-As a standard part of your cancer care, we will talk to you about if a clinical trial is an option for you.
+As a standard part of your care, we will discuss all possible treatment options including clinical trials (if available and applicable).